 This course is designed for those interested in the medical field.
 The course first introduces anatomy and physiology as well as basic terminology and tissues.
 An overview of chemistry and biology as it relates to the levels of organization is also covered.
 Next, the course covers the integumentary, skeletal, muscular, and nervous systems; both their structure and function as well as contribution to homeostasis are part of this course.
 Throughout the course, the students will analyze and collaborate to design a course of action for various case studies.
-The honors course is a more thorough investigation of the material resulting in higher content acquisition over the course of the semester.
 Dissection is required.
 Prerequisite: Biology I

-ANATOMY/PHYSIOLOGY II HONORS
+ANATOMY AND PHYSIOLOGY II

 This course continues to explore the human body further and looks more in depth at the cardiovascular, lymphatic, urinary, respiratory, digestive and reproductive systems.
 Dissections are a required component to this course and are more extensive than Anatomy and Physiology I. Throughout the course, the students will analyze and collaborate to design a course of action for various case studies.

 Prerequisite: Anatomy and Physiology I

-ASD Recommends: Anatomy and Physiology I Honors